 A salvage inspection in New York is required to get a new title for your rebuilt or salvaged vehicle.
-An application, fee, receipts and other documentation are required for an inspection examination.
+An application, fee, proof of ownership, receipts for all replacement parts used in the rebuild and other documentation are required for an inspection examination.

-Once you receive an examination date and time from the New York Department of Motor Vehicles, you’ll need to decide how to transport your vehicle to the inspection site.
-If your vehicle passes the salvage inspection in New York, you should receive a salvage title in three to five weeks.
+The first step is to set up an examination date and time with the New York Department of Motor Vehicles.
+You’ll need to transport your vehicle to the inspection site as without a title it is illegal to drive the vehicle to the inspection, without a temporary transport permit.
+If your vehicle passes the salvage inspection, you should receive a salvage title in three to five weeks.

 Key Highlights

-• A salvage vehicle examination is required in New York to get a new title certificate and registration.
+• A salvage vehicle examination is required in New York to get a new title certificate and registration for a salvaged vehicle.
+This inspection must be done before the vehicle will be street legal.

 What is a salvage vehicle exam in New York?

 You can only get a new title certificate and registration for a rebuilt salvage vehicle in New York once the car passes a salvage vehicle examination.
-This inspection is also required for rebuilt salvage vehicles coming from most other states.
-The examination process is conducted by the New York State Department of Motor Vehicles (DMV) and requires an application, a fee, proof of ownership and additional documentation.
+This inspection is also required for rebuilt salvage vehicles coming from other states.
+The inspection is conducted by the New York State Department of Motor Vehicles (DMV) and requires an application, a fee, proof of ownership and additional documentation regarding the rebuild.

 According to the New York DMV, the salvage vehicle examination is not a safety inspection, emissions inspection or insurance examination.
 Instead, it is a separate and additional examination conducted by DMV investigators and administered through the state’s DMV Division of Field Investigations Auto Theft Unit.
-The salvage vehicle examination is done to determine if a rebuilt salvage vehicle is stolen or includes stolen parts.
+The salvage vehicle examination is done to determine if a rebuilt salvage vehicle is stolen or if stolen parts were used during the rebuild.

 The salvage vehicle examination program also does the following: